Q: How Can I Teach My Child to Smoothly Transition Activities?

 Q: “Any advice on helping my children with ADHD transition from one activity to the next?
 And how can I teach them what they can do to make transitions smoother?” — HawaiiMom

-Let me start by saying that transitions are generally more difficult to navigate for children with ADHD than they are for neurotypical children.
+Let me start by saying that managing transitions is generally more difficult to navigate for children with ADHD than for neurotypical children.
 And here’s why.

 A crucial concept to understand is the “time horizon.”
 This is basically how far you can look into the future to plan or even think ahead.
 When you’re a very young child, your time horizon is super short — say about an hour or so.
 As you get older, it gets further away.
 This is what allows you to “see” into the future.